shakfu/dao-max-pd/README.md

 ## FORK NOTES

+This friend WIP fork make the following changes to the original project:

-This WIP fork revises the old structure to exclusively use `cmake` for builds and also aims to update 32bit externals to 64bit.
+ with the following change to  use `cmake` for builds and also aims to update 32bit externals to 64bit.

 Changes:

+- Changed build system to exclusively use `cmake`.

+- Changed Max/MSP externals from 32bit dsp/perform methods to 64bit methods.

+- Changed folder structure to a Max package structure.

+- Added `max-sdk-base` as a git submodule dependency.

+- Added puredata `m_pd.h` header to `source/include` folder.

 - Dropped common files and headers..
 This is becoming too unweildy as Max and PD evolve.